erickmerchant/copy-files/README.md

 # @erickmerchant/copy-files

 Copy files from one directory to another.
-Install it globally with `npm install --global @erickmerchant/copy-files`.
+Install it with `npm i @erickmerchant/copy-files`.